Hoter11/Codification-Modulation/README.md

 # Codification-Modulation
 Work for the University subject 'Xarxes' (Networks).

-Program that lets the user choose a model to codify/modulate a seqüènce of bits.
+Program that lets the user choose a model to codify/modulate a sequence of bits.